Subscribe to the Active Atoms Newsletter for tips to reduce inflammation and discover why we are the best turmeric!

 In obese individuals, there is an absence of brown adipose tissue and excess in white adipose tissue, which exhibits a low density of insulin receptors and higher beta-3 adrenergic receptors, ultimately leading to a pro-inflammatory response that is chronic and destructive to our cells.

-One study conducted on mice showed 5 that curcumin promotes browning of white adipose tissue, creating beige adipocytes that can burn lipids (or fat) to produce heat.
+One study conducted on mice showed 5 that turmeric (curcumin) promotes the browning of white adipose tissue, creating beige adipocytes that can burn lipids (or fat) to produce heat.
 Rising body temps are also correlated with an increase in metabolism, also known as thermogenics, which can ultimately aid in weight loss over time.

 The study found that just 50 or 100 mg/kg/day of curcumin decreased body weight and fat mass without affecting food intake in mice.
 The study also showed that curcumin promotes β3AR gene expression in inguinal WAT and elevates the levels of plasma norepinephrine, a stress hormone and neurotransmitter that can induce WAT browning.